Kidapawan: Tourism

-Located in Kidapawan is the Paniki Falls Eco-River Park located at Umpan Village, Barangay Balabag.
-Kidapawan is also one of the most well-known starting points for trekking on Mount Apo via the city's Lake Agco in Barangay Ilomavis, Kidapawan-Santa Cruz, and Kidapawan-Magpet trails which towers at 10,311 feet above sea level with a total area of 14.6 m2.
-The country's tallest peak is an abode to the almost extinct Philippine eagle.
+Located at Umpan Village, Barangay Balabag is the Paniki Falls Eco-River Park.
+Kidapawan is also one of the well-known starting points for trekking on the Mount Apo, via the city's Lake Agco in Barangay Ilomavis, and the Kidapawan-Santa Cruz, and Kidapawan-Magpet trails, towering at 10,311 feet above sea level with a total area of 14.6 m2.
+The country's tallest mountain is an abode to the almost extinct Philippine eagle.

 Within the Mt.
-Apo Natural Park is the Mandarangan Geological Site which is being promoted as a major educational tourism site.
+Apo Natural Park is the Mandarangan Geological Site, which is being promoted as a major educational tourism site.
 Lake Venado, hidden among the mountain ranges, stands at an elevation of 7,200 feet above sea level.

-Another tourist destination in this city is Kansal Falls located at Sitio Lapaan in Barangay Perez in the eastern part of the city.
-The water from the Kansal Falls is the source of North Cotabato's Metro Kidapawan Water District Dam.
+Another tourist destination is Kansal Falls at Sitio Lapaan in Barangay Perez, in the eastern part of the city.
+The water from the Kansal Falls is one of the sources for the Metro Kidapawan Water District, the main water utility provider in the city.
 The water rushing through Kansal Falls comes from the various mountain springs of Mt.
 Apo.
-This waterfall is the source of Kidapawan City's water supply.

 Events

-Often dubbed as the Second Fruit Basket of the Philippines, the city government celebrate the abundance of the exotic fruits grown in Kidapawan City by holding an annual festival in the month of August called Timpupo, the fruit festival.
-This festival, first held in 2001, celebrates fruit harvest.
-The city purchases large quantities of local fruit which is laid out on tables along the streets for visitors and residents.
+Often dubbed as the Second Fruit Basket of the Philippines, the city holds the Timpupo, its annual fruit festival, every August.
+During the feast, which was first held in 2001, the city expresses gratitude for the abundance of its fruit harvest.
+The city government often purchases large quantities of local fruit, which are laid out on tables along the streets for visitors and residents to enjoy.

-The Foundation Anniversary of the City of Kidapawan is held every August 28 (together with Timpupo), while the city's Charter Day is celebrated on February 12.